 The Capital Renewal programs maintain an ongoing program of renewals for Council's infrastructure, buildings and assets.
-They are based on Council's Asset Management Plans to be endorsed by Council.
+They are based on Council's endorsed Asset Management Plans.

-This 2023-2024 Budget proposes net expenditure of \$4,301,000 for capital renewal programs.
+This 2023-2024 Budget confirms expenditure of \$4,886,700 for capital renewal programs of which \$715,700 is externally grant funded.

-These projects are funded from existing financial capacity including borrowings, with the funding proposed in line with the Asset Management Plan which is reviewed every four years.
+These projects are funded from existing financial capacity including borrowings, with the funding in line with the Asset Management Plan which is reviewed every four years.

-Major Bridge Upgrades (Stage 1)
+- " Major Bridge Upgrades (Stage 1)

-Minor Bridge Repairs (Stage 1)
+- " Minor Bridge Repairs (Stage 1)

-Road Re-sheeting and Re-sealing
+- " Road Re-sheeting and Re-sealing

-Building Renewal works
+- " Building Renewal works

-Water Truck Replacement
+- " Water Truck Replacement

-Playground Renewal
+- " Playground Renewal

-Floodway Renewal
+- " Floodway Renewal

-Draft Asset Management Plan
+INFRASTRUCTURE & ASSET MANAGEMENT PLAN

 The District Council of Mount Remarkable is responsible for the management, operation and maintenance of a diverse asset portfolio that provides services and facilities for both visitors and the District's community.

-The Draft Asset Management Plan to be adopted by Council will identify works required for completion over a 10 year period.
-The draft Asset Management Plan has been used to plan both maintenance and capital works for the 2023-2024 year whilst also addressing the known backlog as identified.
+The Infrastructure & Asset Management Plan identifies works required for completion over a 10 year period.

+The Plan has been used to plan both maintenance and capital works for the 2023-2024 year whilst also addressing the known backlog as identified.

-The development of the Draft Asset Management Plans demonstrate Council's ongoing commitment to operate and maintain its asset portfolio efficiently to both meet strategic and legislative requirements, and to deliver the required levels of service for the community.
+The development of the Plan demonstrates Council's ongoing commitment to operate and maintain its asset portfolio efficiently to both meet strategic and legislative requirements, and to deliver the required levels of service for the community.
 Asset management is driven from a service perspective.
 Council has implemented an agreed level of service for property, bridge, road and footpath asset classes.

 The asset system collects real time data coupled with ongoing regular condition audits, to allow more accurate predictive modelling in regard to treatments and life expectancy of each asset class.
-Over the next few years the management of assets will balance the target levels of service for each specific asset with the long-term costs.
+Over the next few years, the management of assets will balance the target levels of service for each specific asset with the long-term costs.

-The Draft Asset Management Plans provide the basis for the Capital Renewal Program included in Council's Long Term Financial Plan and is refined as part of the Annual Business Plan and Budget process.
+The Plan provides the basis for the Capital Renewal Program included in Council's Long Term Financial Plan and is refined as part of the Annual Business Plan and Budget process.

-In 2023-2024 the Capital Renewal Program has a projected net expenditure of \$4,301,000.
+In 2023-2024 the Capital Renewal Program as per the Asset Management Plan is \$4,301,000.